mrc-ide/hypatia/README.md

 ## Example

-This is an example showing you an hypatia run for Afghanistan on all 22 states but with a simple model for the infection
+This is an example showing you an hypatia run for Afghanistan on all 24 states but with a simple model for the infection and population set to 100000

 <img src="man/figures/README-hypatia_example-1.png" width="100%" />